Washington Metropolitan Area Transit Authority: Metrobus

 Metrobus' fleet consists of 1,505 buses covering an area of 1500 sqmi in Washington, D.C., Maryland, and Virginia.
 There are 269 bus routes serving 11,129 stops, including 2,554 bus shelters.
 Metrobus had 130.8 million trips in 2016.
 On a typical weekday, it provides more than 400,000 trips.

 The route numbering represents its region of operation.
-To differ the regions numbering system, letters for Maryland routes appear before the route number and the ones for Virginia routes appear after it.
-For example, A12 serves Maryland, and 17M serves Virginia.
+To differ the regions numbering system, bus routes are prefixed based on the first letter of the primary jurisdiction they run in.
+Buses within Washington DC that serve downtown are prefixed with a D, while buses that primarily serve outer parts of the city are prefixed with C. In Virginia, buses in Arlington and Alexandria are prefixed with A, while Fairfax City, Fairfax County, and Falls Church buses are prefixed with F. In Maryland, M is used for Montgomery County buses and P for Prince George's County.
+Buses that cross between the areas are given the letter they spend the most time in.